 Repeat the preceding steps to create two more files:

 app.js.
 When you're finished, in Visual Studio Code Explorer, you see your project folder SIMPLE-WEBSITE contains the following file, which comprise your website:

 You can extend the functionality of Visual Studio Code using the extensions marketplace.
 Keep in mind that these extensions are community-developed resources and there are often several solutions for the same type of feature.
 You can install extensions individually in your editor, or several at once using the command line.

 For web development, all you need right now is open-in-browser.
 This extension helps you to quickly open the website in your default browser, instead of copying and pasting the file URL into your browser.

-To install this extension:
+To install this extension, use the following steps: